 The Innovation Fund is one of the world’s largest funding programmes for the demonstration of innovative low-carbon technologies.

-The Innovation Fund will provide around EUR 25* billion of support over 2020-2030, depending on the carbon price (* at EUR 50 / tCO2), for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonise Europe and support its transition to climate neutrality.
+The Innovation Fund will provide around EUR 38 billion of support from 2020 to 2030 (at EUR 75 / tCO2), depending on the carbon price, for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonise Europe and support its transition to climate neutrality.